Winterhart/poke/README.md

 ## Email: m.user.work@gmail.com / m.hardy.inc@gmail.com

-### How to make it work ?
+### How to make it work (A2) ?
 - Download and Extract the `.zip` folder
-- Make sure you have Eclipse, MySQL and Tomcat 8.5 installed
+- Make sure you have Eclipse, MySQL and Tomcat 8.0 installed
 - Install/Fix `.classpath` and `.settings`
+- Fix Build Path
-- Change connection parametes in `app/DataSource` in the class `DatabaseConnector.java`
+- Change settings in /MyResources.properties to connect to the right database
-- Go to `app/util/` and run the test `testInitDB()`
+- Test your db connection with InitDb...
 - Install make sure to rebuild class path and install libraries with Eclipse...
-- You also might need to install `mysql-connector` jar file
+- All .JAR are stored in 'lib' folder
 - Add the server into Eclipse once Tomcat is setup
-- Run poke on server you should see a welcome message at http://localhost:PORT/poke/
+- Run poke on server you should see a welcome message at http://localhost:8080/poke/